ibm-cloud-docs/EventStreams/eventstreams085.md

 1. {: #footnote_lite notoc} After 30 days of inactivity, your instance is deleted.
 (Inactivity is defined as a zero bytes_out metric even though you might have created a partition or produced messages.)
 2. {: #footnote_szr notoc} For more information about availability, see [single zone location deployments](/docs/services/EventStreams?topic=eventstreams-sla#sla_szr).
+3. {: #footnote_pci notoc} You must enable the 'Customer Managed Keys' feature to be compliant for use in PCI environments.